 top of page

-As a writer and director, I work in heightened realism and cringe-naturalism.
+As a writer and director, I draw on a variety of contemporary and historic styles, including surrealism, heightened realism, puppetry, and naturalism.
 I write and direct so that emotions can be felt and embodied onstage by actors, whether those feelings are on full display or bubbling beneath the surface.

 As a writer, I value subtext and nuance.
 As a director, I like to see how those qualities can exist in dialogue with dadaism or camp.
 Each time I am confronted by a fourth wall, I decide if I am going to break it or paint it.